 We also ordered some other variation of okonomiyaki (or maybe it was just some similar cooking style) that wasn’t really a pancake, but more of a mess.
 We had to ask for help making it because my companions only had it once before and had forgotten what to do with it.

 One of the more interesting meals I tried was at a seafood restaurant with another friend.
 We were actually searching for an okonomiyaki restaurant, but decided on a lively seafood restaurant instead.
 We had a small table grill to cook our own clams and whelk.

 I’m not sure if we overcooked the whelk, but it was very chewy and tasted rather bitter.
 It really didn’t taste anything like the escargot I’ve had at French restaurants.
 But it was worth a try.

 I enjoyed the tuna cheek much more.
-I surprised by the size of it and by how much meat there was.
-It the best tuna I’ve had, which would explain why it’s the restaurant’s specialty.
+I was surprised by the size of it and by how much meat there was.
+It was the best tuna I’ve had, which would explain why it’s the restaurant’s specialty.

 On one of my solo sightseeing journey’s, I found a street of restaurants set beneath the railroad tracks near the Imperial Palace.
 I chose to eat at the semi-outdoor barbecue restaurant alongside the tunnel.
 I had some sort of light meat stew and some grilled skewers for a few dollars.
 Had I not been exhausted from a day of walking and getting lost, I might’ve enjoyed the semi-outdoor atmosphere more.